 happens within the context of a family's daily life

-- Cultural values must be identified and understood to develop effective IPV interventions19.
+- Cultural values must be identified and understood to develop effective IPV interventions.
 Two values of particular importance in the occurrence and prevention of IPV in Latin@ communities are the importance of family (familismo) and strong gender role expectations.

 - Familismo refers to the central place that the family has in most Latin@s’ lives.
-Strong family roles point to the father as the primary breadwinner (although this role is rapidly changing due to economic realities) and to the mother as the person responsible for the well-being and cohesiveness of the family22.
+Strong family roles point to the father as the primary breadwinner (although this role is rapidly changing due to economic realities) and to the mother as the person responsible for the well-being and cohesiveness of the family.

 - Gender role expectations change as Latin@ immigrants acculturate to their new environment.
 However, for many Latinas their role as mothers is still the most important aspect of their lives, a responsibility against which most of their decisions and actions are weighed.
-A study found that Latina survivors prioritized their children over themselves, protected them, and provided for them as best as they could10.
+A study found that Latina survivors prioritized their children over themselves, protected them, and provided for them as best as they could.

 - Religion often plays a strong role in Latinas’ decisions on how – or if – to address IPV.

 - Religious beliefs may stop some Latinas from using services because they believe that the “sanctity of marriage” precludes their taking steps that could result in divorce or separation.